peterantkowiak/coffeecode/README.md

 # coffeecode
-test repo for coffee &amp; code seminar
+This is a test repo for coffee &amp; code seminar

+feel free to clone and commit own test files